Donald Trump’s Record on Antisemitism

 – Secretary of Health and Human Services Robert F. Kennedy Jr. peddled baseless conspiracy theories that undermined public health, including that Jews engineered COVID-19.

-- Trump’s deputy press secretary at the Department of Defense, Kingsley Wilson, is a prolific purveyor of antisemitic conspiracy theories.
+– Trump’s press secretary at the Department of Defense, Kingsley Wilson, a prolific purveyor of antisemitic conspiracy theories who was recently promoted

 – Trump dined with Kanye West and white nationalist/Holocaust denier Nick Fuentes in 2022 at Mar-a-Lago.